siberoloji/siberoloji.github.io/content/en/blog/engineering/operatingsystems/macOS-iOS/2024-10-10-the-evolution-of-computer-processors-from-single-core-to-multi-core-and-beyond.md

 ---
 The development of computer processors has been central to the incredible advancements in technology over the past few decades.
 From the early days of single-core processors to the modern era of multi-core CPUs, the evolution of processors has fueled everything from personal computing to enterprise applications, artificial intelligence (AI), and even space exploration.
 As we move into a new age of processing technology, innovations such as quantum computing and neuromorphic chips hint at a future that could redefine how we think about computing altogether.

-In this blog post, we’ll explore the evolution of computer processors, how we moved from single-core to multi-core designs, and what breakthroughs are on the horizon.
+In this article, we’ll explore the evolution of computer processors, how we moved from single-core to multi-core designs, and what breakthroughs are on the horizon.
 We will also look at how this progression has impacted performance, power efficiency, and the ability to handle complex, real-time tasks across various industries.

 ## The Early Days: Single-Core Processors